veikman/lisscad/README.md

 ## Features

 * The terseness of Lisp.
 * The usability of Lisp.
-For example, with the `->>` threading macro, you can code for OpenSCAD operations in the order that they will be executed, instead of the order they have in OpenSCAD scripts.
+For example, with the `-<>>` “thread-through” macro, you can code for OpenSCAD operations in the order that they will be executed, instead of the order they have in OpenSCAD scripts.
+You can still inject non-positional arguments along the way, more easily than in Clojure.
-* The `lisscad` package is executable on the command line to manage CAD projects, including watching a project with `inotify` to re-render work in progress.
+* The `lisscad` package is executable on the command line to manage CAD projects.
+This includes support for watching a project with `inotify` to re-render work in progress.
 * It takes one line in CAD scripts to import `lisscad`, and one line to transpile to OpenSCAD.
 Both of these and a Git repo are included in a template for new projects.